dane-anderson/athena/README.md

 - Gaussian VaR and Expected Shortfall
 - Student-t VaR and Expected Shortfall
 - Cross-model risk comparison
-- Multi-asset request handling
 - Structured research reports
-- DeepSeek quantitative commentary
+- Local quantitative analyst commentary
 - Monte Carlo simulation engine
-- Automated tests for quantitative and reasoning components
+- Automated tests for orchestration and quantitative workflows

 Athena is a research and engineering project, not a production trading system.